 As the Taxotere investigation is still at an early stage, no recalls have yet been ordered.
 However, as of December 2015, the FDA has required Taxotere to include a warning on its label regarding the potential side effect of permanent alopecia.

 Due to Arizona’s statutes of limitations, we recommend that people who have been injured by Taxotere act as quickly as possible in order to avoid losing their rights to a settlement.
-McNamara Goldsmith has years of experience settling complex defective drug claims and is looking forward to personally representing your case.
+McNamara Law Firm, PLLC has decades of experience settling complex defective drug claims and is looking forward to personally representing your case.
+Call us at 520-624-0126.

 Scientific Studies on Taxotere